SQL Server Azure Virtual Machines DBMS deployment for SAP NetWeaver

 SQL Server Always On is the most common used high availability and disaster recovery functionality used in Azure for SAP workload deployments.
 Most customers use Always On for high availability within a single Azure Region.
 If the deployment is restricted to two nodes only, you have two choices for connectivity:

 - Using the connectivity parameters of SQL Server Database Mirroring.
 In this case, you need to configure the connectivity of the SAP applications in a way where both node names are named.
 Exact details of such an SAP side configuration is documented in SAP Note #965908.
 By using this option, you would have no need to configure an Availability Group listener.
 And with that no Azure load balancer for the SQL Server high availability.
-As a result, the network latency between the SAP application layer and the DBMS layer is lower since the incoming traffic to the SQL Server instance is not routed through the Azure load balancer.
 But recall, this option only works if you restrict your Availability Group to span two instances.

-Quite a few customers are leveraging the SQL Server Always On functionality for additional disaster recovery functionality between Azure regions.
+Quite a few customers are using the SQL Server Always On functionality for disaster recovery functionality between Azure regions.
 Several customers also use the ability to perform backups from a secondary replica.

 SQL Server Transparent Data Encryption

-There is a number of customers who are using SQL Server Transparent Data Encryption (TDE) when deploying their SAP SQL Server databases in Azure.
+There are many customers who are using SQL Server Transparent Data Encryption (TDE) when deploying their SAP SQL Server databases in Azure.
 The SQL Server TDE functionality is fully supported by SAP (see SAP Note #1380493).

 Applying SQL Server TDE